World Oceans Day Photo Contest Winners Announced!

 This year you can share the beauty and importance of the ocean, through your photographs!

 Photography is a powerful medium of expression that can be used to communicate strong positive messages about a subject.
-This open and free photo contest seeks inspire the creation and dissemination of such positive imagery, which conveys the beauty and importance of the ocean.
+This open and free photo contest seeks to inspire the creation and dissemination of such positive imagery, which conveys the beauty and importance of the ocean.

 Five thematic categories are open for photographic submissions: